 Its still early and we're gassed up, ready to go.
 Back on the trail.
 Making good time.
-Pour-off. pumpkin.
+Pour-off.
+Shit.
 Ely and Fudgesicle say it looks steeper than last year.
 Especially on our third day.
 Lunch break in the shade.
 Speedy's away first, us Following Four get to our feet a minute later.
 Upward.
 Slow going.
 Leveling out.
 Even though Ely and Fudgesicle know the end is close, they don't mind saying it feels like its taking forever.
 I agree.

 Utah Canyon Glacier.
 Last gasps of the canyon, and under a few overhangs in the creek bed there's frozen-solid ice.
 We relax, enjoying the natural air conditioning.
 Smiles.

 Suddenly Buster freaks out, falling on his side and kicking his legs.
-Oh pumpkin!
+Oh shit!
 He's having some sort of seizure, or he's slipped on the ice and broke his leg.
 I'm going to have to carry him this last mile or so.

 Then he rolls onto his back, kicking his legs, and making happy dog sounds.
 Snow's flying in all direction.
 Damn!
 He's cooling himself off!
 Smart dog.
 Moving on...